jvossers/Vossers.BlazorWasmSignalrIssue/README.md

 # What is going on?
 It looks like the **ImmutableViewModelUpdated** callback that is defined in **Index.razor** never fires if the client project went through the publishing process.
 It works fine in Visual Studio, whereas **MutableViewModelUpdated** always fires, even when using a "published" client.

 The main difference between both callbacks is the structure of the parameter passed being in.
-I am thinking it might be related to the use of Immutable collections / lack of parameterless public constructor, but I don't understand why it works fine when running from Visual Studio.
+I am thinking it might be related to the use of Immutable collections / lack of parameterless public constructor so I could work around it by just using Lists, Arrays, Dictionaries etc, but what I don't understand is why it works fine when running from Visual Studio.

     protected override async Task OnInitializedAsync()
     {